 This free flight rubber powered kit contains a full-size

-rolled plan, building and flying instructions, hand-picked competition weight
+rolled CAD drawn plan, building and flying instructions, hand sorted competition weight

-printed balsa and balsa strip wood, rubber motor, 12" E-B propeller,
+laser cut balsa parts, weighed color coded balsa strip wood, rubber motor,

 plastic for the windshield, wheels, landing gear wire, TissueCal

 markings, and Easy Built Lite tissue in medium